emqx/cloud-docs/en_US/api/acl.md

 }
 ```

-## Delete based on All Specified ACL Rules
+## Delete ACL Rules Specified by Based on All

 ### URI